The Fame: Critical reception

 Although he panned "Eh, Eh (Nothing Else I Can Say)", "Paper Gangsta", and "Brown Eyes", Evan Sawdey of PopMatters called The Fame "a solid dance album" and wrote that "much of the album's success can be attributed to rising club producer RedOne."
 Joey Guerra from the Houston Chronicle felt that although the songs present in the album are not innovative, Gaga deserved credit for bringing real dance music to the mass.
 Genevieve Koski of The A.V.
 Club felt that the "whole point" of the album is "glitter-laced, dance-inciting energy that bodes well for extended club play".
 Slant Magazine's Sal Cinquemani viewed that Gaga's lyrics veer between "cheap" and "nonsensical drivel", while her singing is "uneven at best".
 He added that the highlights such as "Poker Face", "Starstruck", "Paper Gangsta", and "Summerboy" rely "almost solely on their snappy production and sing-along hooks."

 Freedom du Lac from The Washington Post criticized the album for lacking originality.
 MSN Music's Robert Christgau gave the album an "honorable mention" and quippedly referred to it as "shallowness at its most principled."
 The Fame garnered five Grammy nominations at the 52nd Annual Grammy Awards on December 2, 2009.
 The album itself was nominated for Album of the Year and won Best Electronic/Dance Album.
 It also won Best International Album at the 2010 Brit Awards.
 In 2013 and 2022, Rolling Stone named The Fame as one of the "100 Greatest Debut Albums of All-Time".
+In 2025, Billboard named The Fame the tenth best album of the first quarter of the 21st century, based on its performance on the weekly Billboard 200 chart.
+The album accumulated a total of 396 weeks on the chart during the first 25 years of the century and remained on the Billboard 200 every year from 2008 to 2012, and again from 2016 to 2024.
+It is also the highest-charting debut album on the list and the fourth highest among works by female artists.